Norway growth stronger than expected – Nordea

 The data suggests that Norwegian mainland GDP was up 1.2% in the second quarter against Nordea’s expectations of 0.9%, and consensu of 0.6% for the period.

 ABOUT THE AUTHOR

 Editorial Director of Open Door Media Publishing Ltd, and Editor of InvestmentEurope.
 Jonathan has over two decades of media experience in Japan, Australia, Canada and the UK.
-Over the past 16 years he has been based in London writing about funds and investments .
+Over the past 17 years he has been based in London writing about funds and investments.
 From editing the newsletter of the Swedish Chamber of Commerce in Japan in the 1990s he now focuses on Nordic markets for InvestmentEurope.
 Jonathan was awarded Editor of the Year at the Professional Publishers Association (PPA) Independent Publisher Awards 2017.
 Shortlisted for the same in 2016, he was also shortlisted in 2017 and 2015 for the broader PPA Awards category Editor of the Year (Business Media).